PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 ### Route C -- recursive / reachability on bounded-treewidth graphs (recommended seed)

+**Status: the seed below is implemented** (1.10.0-dev). `ReachabilityCompiler` (`src/ReachabilityCompiler.{h,cpp}`) compiles s-t reachability over a probabilistic `edge` relation along a min-fill tree decomposition of the *data* graph (`TreeDecomposition` gained a public `Graph` constructor with an elimination-bag map; `Graph` a builder for arbitrary node/edge sets).
+The construction is the bag-state dynamic program whose state is the transitively-closed reachability relation over bag ∪ {s, t}; its transitions emit a d-DNNF **directly** -- states are mutually exclusive and exhaustive, so the OR gates are deterministic by construction; each edge variable is introduced at a unique bag, so the AND gates are decomposable by construction -- which is then evaluated by the existing `dDNNF::probabilityEvaluation`.
+No knowledge-compilation step, no circuit-treewidth cap: `MAX_TREEWIDTH` now bounds the *data* treewidth, which is exactly the assumption.
+SQL surface:
+`reachability_probability(rel, src_att, dst_att, source, target, directed)`
+and `reachability_compile_stats(...)` over a tracked edge relation (plus the columnar `reachability_evaluate` they delegate to).
+Directed reachability and undirected connectivity are both supported (the relation-based state makes the undirected case the directed one with both arcs -- no `Bell(k+1)` partition machinery), and **cyclic data is handled natively**, with no `boolean_provenance` value-fixpoint.
+Differentially tested against possible-worlds enumeration; regression test `btw_reachability`.

+Measured on 2×n ladders (`tw(I)=2`): the d-DNNF is linear (~46 gates per rung, ≤10 DP states throughout), 300k edges compile + evaluate exactly in seconds, while the lineage route crosses `MAX_TREEWIDTH` from n=14 (~40 edges) on, and the cyclic/undirected case exceeds two minutes via the boolean fixpoint already at n=10 (28 edges) against ~4 ms here.

+A design deviation from the cycluit plan: the recursion's fixpoint is evaluated *inside the DP state* (the transitive closure of the bag relation), so the emitted circuit stays an acyclic d-DNNF -- the cyclic-provenance (cycluit) semantics is not needed for this query family.

+#### Agreed v1 plan: planner integration replacing the dedicated function

+The dedicated `reachability_probability` surface is the wrong interface: the technique must surface through the **normal ProvSQL query rewriter**.
+Agreed design (June 2026):

+1. **Boolean only, hence GUC-gated.**  The construction computes the Boolean function (mutually exclusive states, negated edge literals); general semirings are out (cyclic recursion has no finite provenance outside absorptive semantics anyway; the semiring thread below is a separate axis).
+   The integration therefore activates only under `provsql.boolean_provenance = on` -- coherently, the only regime where `eval_recursive` accepts cyclic data today.
+2. **Detection in `lower_recursive_cte`, decision fully at plan time.**  The method catalog cannot arbitrate between construction routes: the fork happens before any artefact exists, and the lineage route's cost is unknowable without running the fixpoint.
+One-sided plan-time rule: GUC on
+   + shape match (base arm = constant source, recursive arm = single equi-join of a tracked *base* relation with the recursive table, optional deterministic quals on edge columns) + cheap degeneracy lower-bound probe on the data graph; then *attempt* the decomposition route under its hard caps and **fall back to `eval_recursive`** on any failure (`TreeDecompositionException`, state bound), preserving today's behaviour exactly.
+Catalog facts replace per-row checks: a base tracked relation has fresh independent `input` tokens by construction; `repair_key` / `mulinput` relations are refused (v1); directionality is read off the query shape, not reverse-engineered from token sharing.
+3. **Tokens, not numbers: all-targets construction.**  One bottom-up pass (per-subtree state tables) plus one top-down pass (rest-of-graph tables), reading each vertex at its elimination bag, yields the reachability circuit of *every* vertex in linear total size -- one ordinary provenance token per `reach` row, no per-target recompilation.
+Everything downstream (`probability_evaluate`, `sr_formula`, Shapley, composition) then works unchanged.
+4. **Materialisation without new gate types.**  The d-DNNF is stored with `plus` / `times` gates and `NOT x` encoded as `monus(one, x)` (the Boolean reading already evaluates it as such).
+Gate UUIDs are content-addressed with the standard v5 recipes, so identical sub-circuits dedup across constructions and re-running the query on unchanged data re-derives the same gates (idempotent `createGate` doubles as a cache).
+5. **The d-DNNF certificate.**  Per-gate marking in the (gate-type-specific) `info1` field, value 1: on `gate_plus` "deterministic" (children mutually exclusive), on `gate_times` "decomposable" (children variable-disjoint).
+   Free space-wise, backward compatible (absence = uncertified), and sound under content-addressing: the mark asserts a property of the gate's children, a global semantic fact that remains true however the gate is later re-derived.
+Trust model as for the inversion-free certificate.
+6. **`independent` evaluates certified circuits** (no new catalog method): a certified d-DNNF is the generalisation of read-once, so marked OR = sum (mutual exclusivity replaces variable-disjointness), marked AND = product.
+   Island discipline for sound mixing: each certified island is walked with island-local memoisation and registers its inputs in the global seen set;
+   cross-island or certified/uncertified entanglement throws and the chooser escalates.
+Compositions of certified islands over disjoint inputs (e.g. reach events on different graphs under a read-once skeleton) evaluate linearly for free.
+7. **`interpretAsDD` honours the marks too**: marked OR copied as a native deterministic OR (no De Morgan rewriting), same island discipline, NOT only over inputs checked.
+This opens the whole d-DNNF-artefact surface to certified circuits -- `shapley` / `banzhaf` (edge criticality on reliability networks), `compile_to_ddnnf*`, `ddnnf_stats`, conditioning -- linearly and without external compilers, through the existing `makeDD` ladder which already tries `interpret-as-dd` first.
+8. **Surface rework.**  The user-facing `reachability_probability` /
+   `reachability_compile_stats(regclass, ...)` wrappers are removed; the
+   columnar `reachability_evaluate` forms remain as internal/testing
+   surfaces.

+Staged extensions after v1, in order: undirected recursive shape (`r.node IN (e.src, e.dst)` with a `CASE` head); multi-source base arm over a tracked source relation (probabilistic super-source); deterministic edge-column quals (if not already in v1); Shapley/stats demos over reach tokens; BID edge blocks as multivalued (k+1)-way branching (endpoint co-location joins the treewidth condition); join-defined graphs -- disjoint supports certified by keys/FDs as compound variables first, the faithful variables-in-the-decomposition DP (late-branching states) after.
+Then, a detailed look at **non-recursive** queries helped by the data decomposition (the relational pathologies of the intro and Route 3's threshold case).

+The original analysis follows.

 Implement the decomposition-aligned (cycluit) construction for **one** scenario where the automaton is trivial and the payoff is real: reachability / linear-recursive queries over a bounded-treewidth graph relation -- the cycluit